jbrown544/interlingual-topic-modeling/README.md

 1. Translation Integration
 1. Visualization and Analysis

-Each step will is elaborated below.
+Each step will be elaborated below.

 ### 1. Language-Neutral Processing Pipeline and EDA